SynapseFI/SynapseFI-Ruby/README.md

 ## Todos

 - Smartly update the existing instances with response data instead of re-instantiating for every response.
-This would be a high priority and probably won't even break anyone's implementation.
-I started with this approach but there are some challenges, especially when dealing with situations where certain values are known when the user creates an object, but that same data is not retrievable from the API (e.g. SSN value).
-This is solveable but requires more time to develop.
+I started with this approach but it gets pretty complicated with the interconnected models of User/BaseDocument/Document.
+Also, certain values are only known if the user created an object, but not when the object is built from API response data.
+This is solveable but requires more dev time and testing.
 - Various factory helper methods should be private but are public.
 Would be good to refactor in a way that they can be private.
 - `User`/`Node`/`Transaction` have similar REST methods that could probably be factored into a superclass or module.
 - Use mixins instead of inheritance for the shared behavior of `Node`s and `Document`s.
 The parent classes are never instantiated anyways.